 Hiking in Kachemak Bay State Park

-Kachemak Bay State Park is just across the water from Homer and makes an excellent place to go hiking on the Kenai Peninsula, if not Alaksa in general.
+Kachemak Bay State Park is just across the sea from Homer and makes an excellent place to go hiking on the Kenai Peninsula, if not Alaska in general.

-I was lucky to have a friend to stay with in Homer who loved hiking as he showed me around a bit and we had a great excursion for a few days to Kachemak Bay.
+I was lucky to have a friend to stay with in Homer who loves hiking as well and he showed me around a bit and we had an great excursion for a few days to Kachemak Bay Stae Park.

 The place is mountainous and full of pine trees but can be rough going in parts.

-It is a remote place to get too and you will have to take a boat from Homer across the bay to reach the area.
+It is a remote place to get to and you will have to take a boat from Homer across the bay to reach the area.

-The general rule is you tell the boatmen which trail you would like to hike and they will drop you there and arrange with you exactly what date you would like to picked up on and what time.
+The general rule is you tell the boatmen which trail you would like to hike and they will drop you there and arrange with you exactly what date you would like to be picked up on, and at what time.

 You can day trip and just do a short hike but it’s best to spend at least one night there, as long as you have camping gear of course.